Garden waste collection service

 - Japanese knotweed

-- What happens if I put the wrong waste in my sack?
+- What happens if I put the wrong waste in my sacks?

-If you put the wrong waste in the sacks they will not be collected and you will be left a tag advising why they were left.
+If you put the wrong waste in the sacks they won't be collected.
+You will be left a tag advising why they were left.

 - Can I reuse my sacks?